 Because the Society follows a federation structure, most membership fees will be paid directly to the appropriate Region by the applicant first.
 Then a portion of those fees are forwarded to the IBS by the Regions.
 Once this has happened, the applicant's IBS membership becomes active.
 Information on the combined local/global membership fees may be obtained from the appropriate Regional Secretary.
 In some cases, information may be available online through the Region's external web pages.
 Membership inquiries are best addressed to these Regional Secretaries.
 However, inquiries may also be routed through the International Office of the Society.
 The fees quoted on this website are for the IBS portion of the fees only.The following types of IBS memberships are offered (typically included with your Region membership):

 Regular members are those individuals who are interested in the scope and purpose of the society.
 Regular members are entitled to vote, hold elective office, serve on committees, receive all publications in electronic format, access the Members Only section of the website and reduced registration fees at the International Biometric Conference (IBC).
-Dues: USD $60 or USD $14 (for those in a low or middle-income country).
+Dues: USD $65/year or USD $15/year (for those in a low or middle-income country).

 A Regular member who is a member of a region may elect to become a Supporting member in another region.
 A Regular member may become a supporting member in as many regions as they wish.
 A Regular member-at-large may also become a Supporting member in a region of his or her choice.
 Supporting members may not vote or hold any office in regions they support.
 Supporting members pay the international portion of the dues once and pay the additional regional dues to the region only.

 A Senior Retiree member must have been a Regular member for at least 10 years and is no longer gainfully employed prior to transferring to Senior Retiree member status.
 Senior retiree members enjoy all the rights of regular members.
-Dues: USD $30 or USD $7 (for those in a low or middle-income country).
+Dues: USD $35/year or USD $10/year (for those in a low or middle-income country).

 Most members should contact their local Region's office directly to join or renew membership.
 To view a listing of your Region contacts, choose your applicable region.